-c.
-Voluntary M/WBE Distributorship Development Program
+d.
+Voluntary MBE/WBE Distributorship Development Program

-Under this Program element, where there is low availability of M/WBE distributorships that are able to sell particular commodities to the SBBC, the GSC may apply incentives to encourage manufacturers to establish authorized dealerships or distributorships with M/WBE suppliers of their products on a non-discriminatory basis.
-Such incentives may include two (2) or three (3) additional option years in supply contracts that may be exercised by the SBBC when the manufacturer sells its products through its authorized M/WBE distributorship and demonstrates that its distributorship with that M/WBE vendor is established and operated in a non- discriminatory fashion as compared to its other distributorships.
-When this API is applied by the GSC to a commodities solicitation, the SDOP shall review the distributorship agreements of the selected manufacturer that accepts the incentives as part of its bid to ensure that the terms of the designated authorized M/WBE's distributorship agreement are similar to that of non- M/WBE distributors for that manufacturer.
-Specifically, as a condition of the application of the incentives under this API, the SDOP will review relevant documentation to determine whether the M/WBE distributor is in no way more limited in geographic territory, credit terms, marketing support, public and private sector customer allocations and access, pricing, rebates, volume discounts, etc. as compared to the terms of similar non-M/WBE distributorship agreements for that manufacturer.
-The SDOP will also determine whether the M/WBE distributorship is performing a commercially useful function on behalf of the SBBC prior to exercising each additional option year under the contract.
-An additional incentive that may be provided by the GSC to the manufacturer and M/WBE distributorship under this API is accelerated payment terms of invoices for payment from the SBBC within fifteen (15) days of receipt of goods and invoices.
+Under this Program element, where there is low availability of MBE/WBE distributorships that are able to sell particular goods to the SBBC, the GSC may apply incentives to encourage manufacturers to establish authorized dealerships or distributorships with MBE/WBE suppliers of their products on a non-discriminatory basis.
+Such incentives may include two (2) or three (3) additional option years in supply contracts that may be exercised by SBBC when the manufacturer sells its products through its authorized MBE/WBE distributorship and demonstrates that its distributorship with that MBE/WBE vendor is established and operated in a non-discriminatory fashion as compared to its other distributorships.
+When this API is applied by the GSC to a goods program solicitation, the SDOP shall review the distributorship agreements of the selected manufacturer that accepts the incentives as part of its bid to ensure that the terms of the designated authorized MBE/WBE's distributorship agreement are similar to that of non- MBE/WBE distributors for that manufacturer.
+Specifically, as a condition of the application of the incentives under this API, the SDOP will review relevant documentation to determine whether the MBE/WBE distributor is in no way more limited in geographic territory, credit terms, marketing support, public and private sector customer allocations and access, pricing, rebates, volume discounts, etc. as compared to the terms of similar non-MBE/WBE distributorship agreements for that manufacturer.
+The SDOP will also determine whether the MBE/WBE distributorship is performing a commercially useful function on behalf of the SBBC prior to exercising each additional option year under the contract.
+An additional incentive that may be provided by the GSC to the manufacturer and MBE/WBE distributorship under this API is accelerated payment terms of invoices for payment from the SBBC within fifteen (15) calendar days of receipt of goods and invoices.

-7. Race-Neutral Other Contractual Services Program Elements

-a.
-Direct Contracting for Other Contractual Services
+- 7. Race-Neutral Other Services Program Elements - a.
+Direct Contracting for Other Services

-Under this Program element, the GSC may direct the originating department to separate out certain other contractual services categories (e.g., trucking, hauling, surveying, demolition, environmental consulting, testing, and landscaping) that normally would be bundled within much larger construction contracts or architectural and engineering design contracts, and issue separate bid solicitations to permit the SBBC to directly award contracts for those specialty or non-license services.
-This API is intended to expand opportunities for such S/M/WBE firms to gain experience as prime vendors and prime contractors.
+Under this Program element, the GSC may direct the originating department to separate out certain other services categories (e.g., trucking, hauling, surveying, demolition, environmental consulting, testing, and landscaping) that normally would be bundled within much larger construction contracts or architecture and engineering design contracts, and issue separate bid solicitations to permit SBBC to directly award contracts for those specialty or non-license services.
+This API is intended to expand opportunities for such E/S/M/V/WBE firms to gain experience as prime vendors and prime contractors.

 b.
-SBE Vendor Rotation
+EBE/SBE/VBE Vendor Rotation

-Under this Program element, the GSC may use vendor rotation of a prequalified panel of certified SBE other contractual services vendors for smaller SBBC contracts valued at less than \$50,000.
-Work tasks are rotated among this pre-qualified panel of SBE other contractual services vendors.
-The order of the vendor rotation is periodically adjusted by the SDOP or designee to account for ranking from the lowest dollar volume of work tasks assigned to the highest dollar volume of work tasks assigned to each SBE vendor that is listed on the pre-qualified panel of vendors.
+Under this Program element, the GSC may use vendor rotation of a pre-qualified panel of certified EBE/SBE/VBE other services vendors for smaller SBBC contracts valued at less than \$50,000.
+Work tasks are rotated among this pre-qualified panel of EBE/SBE/VBE other services vendors.
+The order of the vendor rotation is periodically adjusted by the SDOP or designee to account for ranking from the lowest dollar volume of work tasks assigned to the highest dollar volume of work tasks assigned to each EBE/SBE/VBE vendor that is listed on the pre-qualified panel of vendors.